PhoneSwitchBoard/Switchboard-Website/docs/switchboard/interface_config.md

     <tr>
         <td>voicemail</td>
         <td>folders</td>
-        <td>The folders that Asterisk needs in its file directory to save and manage voicemail audio files for each Agent.
+        <td>The folders that Asterisk® needs in its file directory to save and manage voicemail audio files for each Agent.
 E.g: INBOX;Old;DELETED</td>
     </tr>
 </table>